Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Mem_Graph_Tutorial/MemGraphTutorial.md

 **TODO:**
 - Apply your solution.
 - Run the app again and bring up the Memory Graph Debug tool.
-- Be prepared to explain the effect of your solution on all reference type instances which were causing memory leaks in the original state of the app.
+- You should be able to explain the effect of your solution on all reference type instances which were causing memory leaks in the original state of the app.

+## When you are done:

+- Take a screenshot of the Memory Graph Debug tool without the memory leaks.
+Send it to the instructor over Slack.

 ## FEEDBACK AND REVIEW